 The masterplan is made up of seven, three-storey blocks of terraces that reinterpret the traditional ‘colony’ housing, a social housing typology found in many neighbourhoods across Edinburgh.

-The new housing masterplan is made up of seven, three-storey terraces.
-The housing typology reinterprets the form of traditional ‘colony’ housing, a traditional social housing typology found in many neighbourhoods across Edinburgh, with a ground floor single storey flat, and a 2-storey duplex apartment located directly above.
-This provides a strong mix of housing with each flat having its own front door and its own private south facing garden.
-The project also offers a mix of apartments, including 4 fully accessible ground level flats and 2 townhouses.
+Commonly this would comprise a ground floor single-storey flat, and a 2-storey duplex apartment located directly above, providing a strong mix of housing with each flat having its own front door and its own private south facing garden.
+This mix of apartments is found throughout the development, including 4 fully accessible ground-level flats, as well as 2 townhouses.

-Other elements that CCG was able to contribute as part of the project included giving site tours of CCG OSM and Leith Fort to students of Edinburgh Napier University to provide curriculum support; donating to Edinburgh Sick Kids Christmas Appeal 2016, which included £50 worth of toys and donating toward Port of Leith HA’s Gala Days for 2016 and 2017.
+Other community benefit initiatives included curriculum support in the form of factory and site tours giving site tours; donating to Edinburgh Sick Kids Christmas Appeal 2016, which included £50 worth of toys, and donating toward Port of Leith HA’s Gala Days for 2016 and 2017.

 The City of Edinburgh Council and Port of Leith Housing Association